yidakra/rainscribe/USAGE.md

 3. **HLS Sync:** Setting `HLS_CLOCK_SYNC=true` makes WebVTT segments align precisely with HLS segments using program date time values.

+### Output Delay

+The system can intentionally delay the output stream to ensure captions have enough time to be generated:

+1. **Delay Configuration:** Set `VIDEO_OUTPUT_DELAY_SECONDS` to specify how many seconds the output stream should be delayed (default is 30 seconds).

+2. **How It Works:** The Stream Mirroring service creates a delayed playlist that references older segments, giving the caption generation pipeline enough time to process and create subtitles for those segments.

+3. **Trade-offs:** Increasing the delay improves caption reliability but increases the overall latency for viewers.
+In most cases, 20-30 seconds provides a good balance.

+4. **Dynamic Adjustment:** You can modify this value based on your specific requirements.
+For slower transcription services or more complex audio, you might need to increase the delay.

 ## Troubleshooting

 ### Subtitle Delay